Skip to main content

 ✔ Where do you want to start your project? … ./my-lz-oapp

-This will initialize a repo with example contracts, cross-chain unit tests for the sample contracts, custom LayerZero configuration files, deployment scripts, and more.
+This will initialize a repo with example contracts, cross-chain unit tests for sample contracts, custom LayerZero configuration files, deployment scripts, and more.

-Sample LayerZero Project
+Sample Project Overview

 The initialized project has the following structure: